from typing import Optional, Tuple

 Calculates the cummulative vertical water infultration for the given soil parameters.

-Calculations are made for equally spaced times from [time/Nz to time]
+Calculations are made for equally spaced times from [0 to max_time].

 Args:

-K_avg: The average hydraulic conductivity of the wet soil (kg * s /m^3)
+avg_sat_hydraulic_conductivity: The average hydraulic conductivity of the wet soil (kg * s /m^3).

-psi_mi: The infultration boudary's water potential (J / kg)
+infultration_water_potential: The infultration boudary's water potential (J / kg).

-psi_mf: The wetting front's water potentail (J / kg)
+wetting_front_water_potential: The wetting front's water potential (J / kg).

-time: The length of time to calcute the cummulative water infultration (s)
+max_time: The length of time to calcute the cummulative water infultration (s).

-Nz: The number of interpolated times to calculate
+interpolations: The number of interpolated times to calculate.

 Returns:

-A numpy array of length Nz representing the cummulative vertical water
+A numpy array of length 'interpolations' representing the cummulative vertical water infultration.

 """